wxwern/cs2103t-tp/docs/UserGuide.md

 * `EMAIL` should be a valid email.

+* `URL` should be a valid url where each domain is separated by a dot - *domain.com* or *domain.subdomain.com* are accepted.

 * `ADDRESS` can accept any value.
 It designates the contact’s physical address.

 * `TAG` can accept any value and may have multiple inputs.